Tominous/marshmallow/README.md

 Clone the file `config.example.json` with the name `config.json`.
 Start configuring it accordingly.

+## Create Database
+Create a folder named `database` at the root path of where Marshmallow is located.
+Then, create the following:

+`core`
+`0`

+If you are planning to shard, create database directories accordingly.

 Now you can run the basics of Marshmallow.
 ```